readium/readium.github.io/_posts/2016-11-22-lcp-specification.md

 Content Providers <b>MUST</b> have a Certificate in the [[X509](#normative-references)] v3 format issued and signed by the License Authority using the Root Certificate: this is referred to here as the Provider Certificate.
 The subject of the Provider Certificate <b>SHOULD</b> represent the Content Provider.

 Content Providers <b>MUST</b> distribute their Provider Certificate in any License Document they issue in the `signature/certificate` field.
 They also <b>MUST</b> use the private key paired with their Provider Certificate’s public key to sign the License Document.
-For a License Document to be considered valid, the Provider Certificate <b>MUST</b>  have been valid at the time the License Document was issued (as indicated by the `issued` field), and the Provider Certificate *MUSdT NOT**t have been revoked.
+For a License Document to be considered valid, the Provider Certificate <b>MUST</b>  have been valid at the time the License Document was issued (as indicated by the `issued` field), and the Provider Certificate <b>MUST NOT</b> have been revoked.

 ### 5.2.2 Root Certificate